Pips Answer for Friday, October 31, 2025

 I used a process of elimination on the 'unequal' region, which usually trips people up, but by cross-referencing the remaining inventory, the pieces clicked into place.
 The

-Nyt Pips hard answer for 2025-10-31
+NYT Pips hard answer for 2025-10-31

-Answer for 2025-10-31
+Complete answer for 2025-10-31 (Hard)

 Hard puzzle was a real workout.
 I tackled the large sum region of 16 first, which narrowed down my high-value dominoes like [6,6] and [5,5].